Discover what you are naturally good at

 1. Creating a workout schedule that includes going to the gym 3 times per week, for about an hour each time.

-2. Decluttering your room by sorting through all of your clothes and getting rid of anything you don’t wear anymore.
+2. Decluttering your room by sorting through all of your clothes; get rid of anything you don’t wear anymore and organize your closet.

-3. Going grocery shopping on Sunday afternoons so it’s easier to prepare healthy meals during the busy workweek.
+3. Going grocery shopping on Saturdayafternoons so it’s easier to prepare healthy meals during the busy workweek.

 4. Planning dates with friends at least twice per month.

-6. Starting meditation practice – meditate every morning for 10 minutes.
+6. Starting meditation practice, for instance, meditating every morning for 10 minutes.

-7. Set up an automated transfer from a paycheck into a savings account so there is always money left over at the end of the month.
+7. Setting up an automated transfer from a paycheck into a savings account so there’s always money left over at the end of the month.

 Short-term health & fitness goals can include: